wan0net/wan0net.github.io/content/posts/2024-01-13-homelab-history/index.md

 I started running an actual “cluster” of VMware at home.
 I ran several applications, including playing around with [Apache Nifi](https://nifi.apache.org/), and [Plex](www.plex.tv) became the new standard for home media.
 I connected to it via my XBOX One and set up [OpenVPN](www.openvpn.com) to access it all remotely.
 This came in useful because the year after, I spent six months living in a hotel in Canberra.

 _Side History: when stuck in that hotel for six months, I bought a router from an Optus subsidiary VividWireless, who provided a 4G connection at 10Mbit for $89 a month.
-I bought a projector and used a wall of my hotel room to play TV through my XBOX One S (which I’d brought in my _luggage)_,_ which connected back_ to Plex, running on my NAS in Adelaide at my parents.
+I bought a projector and used a wall of my hotel room to play TV through my XBOX One S (which I’d brought in my luggage), which connected back to Plex, running on my NAS in Adelaide at my parents.
 Good times…_

 ![](photo_from_hotel_room.jpg)

 ## homelab v4: the allbids special (2018)
 ![](homelab_v4.jpg)

 _Side Note: There is a bug if you view this on Chrome; it's left-oriented - this is an EXIF bug in Chrome, but trying to find an app that will physically rotate an image is a pain.
-When I work it out, I'll fix this_
+When I work it out, I'll fix this!_

 - 1 x NAS - Whitebox
   - Supermicro A1SRi-C2758F